NazaninMottaghi/nazaninmottaghi.github.io/index.md

 </nav>

-# 👋 Welcome
+# 👋 Welcome!

-I’m Dr. Nazanin Mottaghi, a postdoctoral researcher in digital finance.
-I work on blockchain, tokenization, and decentralized finance.

-Explore my pages using the menu above.
+I’m Nazanin Mottaghi — passionate about digital finance, blockchain, and the future of real estate markets.

+On this site, you can explore my research, projects, and ideas at the crossroads of finance and technology.